History of African Americans in Los Angeles: 20th century

 William Parker became police chief in 1952.
-He largely refused to hire Black police officers.
+He largely refused to hire black police officers.
 During most of his tenure, those already on the force were prohibited from having white partners.

 The 1965 Watts Riots were triggered by the arrest of a 21-year-old black man named Marquette Frye at 116th Street and Avalon Boulevard for driving drunk.
 A torrent of built-up rage erupted in the streets of Watts and South Los Angeles.
 An investigating commission found that the African American citizens had been denied respect and endured substandard housing, education and medical care.
 The King-Drew Hospital in Willowbrook opened in 1972 as a response to the area having inadequate and insufficient hospital facilities.

-In 1972, Wattstax, also known as the "Black-Woodstock," took place in the Los Angeles Memorial Coliseum.
+In 1972, Wattstax, also known as the Black-Woodstock, took place in the Los Angeles Memorial Coliseum.
 Over 100,000 black residents of Los Angeles attended this concert for African American pride.
 Later, in 1973, a documentary was released about the concert.

 In 1973, Tom Bradley was elected as Mayor of Los Angeles, a role he'd hold for 20 years.
 L.A.'s first African American mayor, Bradley served over five terms, prior to the establishment of successive term limits, making him the longest-serving mayor of Los Angeles.

 In 1991, Rodney King was beaten by police officers.
 His videotaped beating was controversial, and heightened racial tensions in Los Angeles.

-Just 13 days after the videotaped beating of King, a 15-year-old African-American girl named Latasha Harlins was shot and killed by a 51-year-old Korean store owner named Soon Ja Du after being falsely accused of stealing in a store.
+Just 13 days after the videotaped beating of King, a 15-year-old African American girl named Latasha Harlins was shot and killed by a 51-year-old Korean American store owner named Soon Ja Du after being falsely accused of stealing in a store.
 A jury found Du guilty of voluntary manslaughter, an offense that carries a maximum prison sentence of 16-years.
 However, trial judge, Joyce Karlin, sentenced Du five years of probation, four hundred hours of community service, and a $500 fine.
 The lenient response by the courts over the murder was one of the contributing factors to the 1992 Los Angeles riots.
 When four Los Angeles Police Department officers were acquitted of charges associated with the beating of Rodney King, the decision led to the 1992 Los Angeles riots.

-The trial of the O. J. Simpson murder case took place in 1994.
+The trial of the O. J. Simpson murder case took place in 1994 and 1995.

 21st century

-In 2004, Singer-songwriter Ray Charles's music studio on Washington Blvd. was declared a historic landmark.
-He had moved to Los Angeles in 1950.
+In 2004, singer-songwriter Ray Charles's music studio on Washington Blvd. was declared a historic landmark.

+Many African Americans in Los Angeles live in poverty in 2019.
+In 2020, 34% of homeless people in Los Angeles are African Americans despite being only 8% of the population.

+In 2021, African Americans in Los Angeles County were more at risk for COVID-19.
+In the 2021, African Americans in Los Angeles had the highest COVID-19 hospitalization rate, as well as one of the lowest COVID-19 vaccination rates.